-- 2.1 (a) Part-time, temporary, and on-call employees will not be hired where the result is the layoff of a full-time employee except as follows: - (1) If the Company reduces the number of publication days, the Company, at its sole discretion, may hire part-time or temporary employees to replace full-time employees as long as the total number of part-time and temporary employees does not exceed two thirds (2/3) of the total number of full-time employees.
-On/call employees are excluded from this calculation. - (2) Anytime the Company combines a part of its newsroom operations (which includes the online operation) with another McClatchy entity, the Company, at its sole discretion, may hire part-time or temporary employees to replace full-time employees as long as the total number of part-time and temporary employees does not exceed two thirds (2/3) of the total number of full-time employees.
+- 2.1 (a) Part-time, temporary, and on-call employees will not be hired where the result is the layoff of a full-time employee except as follows: - (1) If the Company reduces the number of print publication days, the Company, at its sole discretion, may hire part-time or temporary employees to replace full-time employees as long as the total number of part-time and temporary employees does not exceed 4 full-time employees.
+On/call employees are excluded from this calculation. - (2) Anytime the Company combines a part of its newsroom operations (which includes the online operation) with another McClatchy entity, the Company, at its sole discretion, may hire part-time or temporary employees to replace full-time employees as long as the total number of part-time and temporary employees does not exceed 4 full-time employees.
 On/call employees are excluded from this calculation. - (3) It is understood that any full-time employee whose position is being changed to a part-time position pursuant to paragraphs (1) and (2) above shall have the option to fill the part-time position.
-Any full-time employee who fills a part-time position pursuit to paragraph (1) and (2) above shall keep his or her hourly rate. - (b) Part-time or temporary employees may be hired to fill full-time vacancies as long as the total number of part-time and temporary employees does not exceed two thirds (2/3) of the total number of full-time employees.
+Any full-time employee who fills a part-time position pursuit to paragraph (1) and (2) above shall keep his or her hourly rate. - (b) Part-time or temporary employees may be hired to fill full-time vacancies as long as the total number of part-time and temporary employees does not exceed 4 full-time employees.
 On/call employees are excluded from this calculation. - 2.2 The Publisher shall have the right to hire employees in the following classes of employment within the bargaining unit: - (a) Full-time employee A full-time employee is one who is regularly hired to work the regular work week provided for in Section 6. - (b) Part-time employee A part-time employee is one who is hired and scheduled to work less than the normal work week provided for in Section 6. - (c) Temporary employee A temporary employee is one employed either full- or part-time for a special project or for a specified time, or hired to substitute for one or more absent employees, such employment not to exceed six (6) months (which time limit may be extended by mutual agreement).
 An employee, who is hired to substitute for a particular employee absent on leave hereunder, may continue for the duration of the leave.